AdobeXD/io-console-starter-project/PULL_REQUEST_TEMPLATE.md

-# Submit your project for inclusion in XD-Awesome
+# Submit your project for inclusion in IO Console Starter project

 Hey!
-We're happy you want to submit your project to XD-Awesome.
+We're happy you want to submit your project to IO Console Starter project.
 Please create a pull request and ensure that you fill out the following template:

 ## **Name of your project or content**